sudeep-sp/SPY-Hackathon/README.md

 ## Privacy - Preserving Threat Detection using Federated Learning

 This project focuses on building a privacy-preserving threat detection system using Federated Learning (FL).
-The goal is to develop a machine-learning model capable of identifying security threats (such as malware, intrusions, or suspicious activities) without the need to share sensitive data between devices or organizations.
+The goal is to develop a machine-learning model capable of identifying security threats without the need to share sensitive data between devices or organizations.
 Federated Learning allows model training on decentralized data, ensuring that private information remains local while still enabling the collaborative training of a global model.

 ### Dataset Explanation: